the-qa-company/qEndpoint/README.md

 </dependency>
 ```

-Or you can get the executable jar of the endpoint `target/hdtSparqlEndpoint-VERSION-exec.jar`.
+Or you can get the executable jar of the endpoint `cp target/hdtSparqlEndpoint-*-exec.jar endpoint.jar`.

 ## Usage